O N - T H E - S H O U L D E R S - O F - D E V I L S

 These very same words I had found written in Greek upon stone not two months ago.

-Placing the flashlight on the bloody rocks, making sure it remained pointing at the glorious aberration that my father had become, I darted up the jagged incline and rolled onto the concrete just as a vicious herd of great-white-like ebony serpents swarmed upon the target of my light!
+Placing the flashlight on the bloody rocks, making sure it remained pointing at the glorious aberration that my father had become, I darted up the jagged incline and rolled onto the concrete just as a vicious herd of great-white-like ebony serpents swarmed upon the target of my torch!
 From what I could discern, my father dealt the attack in the most violent of ways.
-While retreating within that blackened passageway, I was overcome with an awesome affirmation, that he had finally found a place where he belonged, and that I had much to live up to.
+While retreating within that blackened passageway, I was overcome with an awesome affirmation, that he had finally found a place where he belonged, and that I truly had much to live up to.

 SUNDAY 15th OCTOBER 2017